Neural Voice Puppetry: Audio-driven Facial Reenactment: Method

 \subsection{Training}

 Our training procedure has two stages -- the generalization and the specialization phase.
-In the first phase, we optimize for the shared network parameters that enable a generalization among different source actors.
-Specifically, we train the audio-based expression estimation among all sequences from our dataset (see Sec.~\ref{sec:data}) in a supervised fashion.
-Given the face tracking information acquired in an automatic data preprocessing step, we know the 3D face model of a specific person for every frame.
-In the training process, we reproduce these 3D reconstructions based on the audio input by optimizing the network parameters and the person-specific mapping from the audio expression space to the 3D space.
+In the first phase, we train the \textit{Audio2ExpressionNet} among all sequences from our dataset (see Sec.~\ref{sec:data}) in a supervised fashion.
+Given the visual face tracking information, we know the 3D face model of a specific person for every frame.
+In the training process, we reproduce these 3D reconstructions based on the audio input by optimizing the network parameters and the person-specific mappings from the audio-expression space to the 3D space.
 In the second phase, the rendering network for a specific target sequence is trained.
-Given the ground truth images and the visual tracking information, we train the deferred neural renderer end-to-end including the neural texture.
-Our pipeline is implemented in PyTorch.
-For both stages we are using the Adam~\cite{adam} optimizer with default settings ($\beta_1=0.9$, $\beta_2=0.999$, $\epsilon=1\cdot e^{-8}$) and a learning rate of $0.0001$.
-The \textit{Audio2ExpressionNet} is trained for $50$ epochs (resulting in a training time of $\sim28$ hours on a Nvidia 1080Ti) with a learning rate decay for the last $30$ epochs, a batch size of $16$ and Xavier initialization.
-The rendering networks are also trained for $50$ epochs for each target person individually with a batch size of $1$ ($\sim30$ hours training time, $\sim5$ hours in case of strided convolutions).
+Given the ground truth images and the visual tracking information, we train the neural renderer end-to-end including the neural texture.